Vyjill/tinyutc/README.md

 find it cleaner not to expose this function, and let you code it explicitely if you really need it.

+## The function documentation has some wierd phrasing...

+I generated them using copilot.
+Rest assured, though, that I coded the functions logic with my human brain.

 ## WTF is that weird license ?

 [WTFPL](https://www.wtfpl.net/), more precisely.